connormaas/private-projects/README.md

 ## [Mergesort (CPS)](https://github.com/connormaas/mergesort-cps)

 #### Overview
 This is a parallel implementation of mergesort written in [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) utilizing the functional programming langauge, SML.
-The sequential complexity of this solution is the standard O(nlogn) for meregesort.
+The sequential complexity of this solution is the standard O(nlogn) for mergesort.
 However, the parallel complexity is O(n).
 We come to this conclusion using the [brick method]():

 In normal merge sort, we have:
 Split : O(n)